Defensive Publication or Patent? Evaluate!

 | Service Providers | Online platforms like Proofbox, IP.com, or Questel | Patent law firms and patent offices |

-What matters is that the core idea is clearly disclosed and technically understandable for a skilled person.
-The level of detail should match the complexity and relevance of the invention.
+It is essential that the core idea of an invention is clearly disclosed and technically comprehensible for a skilled person.
+To support effectiveness, your disclosure should meet basic criteria:

-Try Defensive Publishing with Proofbox and experience how easy it is to disclose your idea in a legally verifiable, globally accessible way.
+Try Defensive Publishing with Proofbox and experience how easy it is to disclose your idea globally accessible yet discreetly.